-Locate main house volume on the basis of the following rules: 1.1.
+Locate main house volume on the basis of the following rules:

+1.1.
 Each house has a main volume which is usually two storeys high and no longer than 10 to 10.5 mt.

 1.2.
 The main volume is always located parallel to the street.
 (There might be a 1% exception to this rule, depending on lot configuration).

 1.3.
 The main house volume is NEVER located in the middle of the lot.
-Its front is located along the front lot line or along the front garden line, and at least one of its sides is always along one side lot line. about 9m or smaller 1.4.
-When lot front is small her with the set of the state of the set of the volume extend# all the way from one side lot line to the other, in order to establish connection with both adjacent lots.
-In fot wider than 9m extention of main volume from one side lot line to the other is optional . to the other is optimal, usually extended all the way to 1.5.
-On corner lots the main house volume is Tocated on the corner, as to establish clearly the corner of the street. conver, The other side of the street is established by the secondary house volume. will establish the street front ganden 11/////// RECOMMENDED NEVER ALWAYS RECOMMENDED ALWAYS OPTIONAL. lot front more t any lot than lot depth 9 m lot front 1 any lot corner lat. or less
+Its front is located along the front lot line or along the front garden line, and at least one of its sides is always along one side lot line.

+1.4.
+When lot front is simaller than 10 unit long, then main volume extends all the way from one side lot line to the other, in order to establish connection with both adjacent lots.
+In lots wider than 9m, extension of main volume from one side lot line to the other is optional.
+1.5.
+On corner lots the main house volume is preaded all the way to establish clearly the connection the street.
+The other side work the street is established by the secondary house volume. will establish the other street.

+1.6.
+In case lot depth is much less than lot front, then main volume could be placed perpendicular to the lot front, with the secondary volume completing the rest of the lot front.